Commissioner of Internal Revenue vs. Primetown Property Group, Inc.

 Issues

-• Whether the computation of the two-year prescriptive period should be based on Article 13 of the Civil Code (defining a year as 365 days) or Section 31 of the Administrative Code of 1987 (defining a year as twelve calendar months).
+- Whether Article 13 of the Civil Code or Section 31 of the Administrative Code of 1987 governs the computation of legal periods.

 Ruling